Biswa96/wslbridge2/README.md

 ## Caveats

 * The graphics may lag sometimes due to multiple layers of data transitions between Windows and WSL side programs.
+Suggestions are welcomed to speed it up.

-* There is no documented way to get VM ID from WSL2 Linux VM.
+* There is no documented way to get VM ID of running WSL2 utility VM.
 See this [issue](https://github.com/microsoft/WSL/issues/4131).
 Hence `GetVmId.cpp` will change in future Windows 10 releases due to usage of undocumented COM methods.